Unpacking the cinema codes at play in claustrophobic thriller The Woman in the Window, from Hitchcock references to bad

 Mental illness and booze are common shackles for women on-screen.
-Both are used as a shorthand to cast doubt on the veracity of female stories, and to make them doubt themselves.
+They’re a shorthand that casts doubt on the veracity of female stories, and makes them doubt themselves.

-If this seems unfair, compare James Stewart’s male protagonist in Rear Window, who can at least get the cops to investigate when a woman goes missing.
+Compare James Stewart’s male protagonist in Rear Window – who can at least get the cops to investigate when a woman goes missing.
 For Anna Fox, they only turn up to take the moral high ground and tell her she’s a lunatic.

 The boozy woman movie trope has been around for decades.
 But its contemporary counterpart is little woman, big house.

 Seriously, so many recent thrillers rely on sprawling, cavernous houses.
 Er, see also Inheritance.

 Instagram, influencers and endless property / reality TV shows have a hand in the trend; their stream of big, beautiful houses and make-overs off-setting the personal and public spaces vanishing around us.

 But the other reason is practical.
 What if Woman in the Window didn’t take place in a multi-story building with a basement (handy for the plot) and a roof (also handy)?

 Big houses mean women can scamper around them helplessly while trying to evade a killer.
-A 1-bedroom apartment with paper-thin walls and nosy neighbours has fewer options for drama.
+A one-bedroom apartment with paper-thin walls and nosy neighbours offers fewer options for suspense.

 In story terms, wealth affords privacy – when it’s convenient, anyway.
-For instance, Anna is able to look directly into her neighbour’s homes, thereby seeing a murder no one else appears to witness or even hear.
+For instance, Anna is able to look directly into her neighbour’s homes, spotting the murder no one else notices.

-Later on, her huge home makes it impossible for others to notice when she’s at risk.
+Later her huge home makes it impossible for others to see she’s at risk.
 She’s hidden from the outside world as much as she hides away from it.

-The Woman in the Window features a couple of dramatic reveals.
+The Woman in the Window has a couple of dramatic reveals.